apache/logging-log4cxx/src/site/markdown/index.md

 In the usual configuration, informational, warning and error log messages are saved to a persistent medium so they are available for study at a later time.
-With Log4cxx it is possible to temporarily activate additional logging output from one module of the running application by changing the configuration file.
+With Log4cxx it is possible to temporarily activate additional logging output from one or more modules of the running application by changing the configuration file.

 In the development cycle, logging can be an auditing tool.
 Debugging log output can be activated for an aspect of the application